Last updated on July 8th, 2021 at 12:44 pm

 - A loss of sales due to semi-catastrophic failures in customer demonstrations

 In short, MICs are often unpredictable [Allman 2012].

 Most of the research into the effects of carrying or retiring technical debt has focused on engineering activity, and specifically, software engineering activity [MacCormack 2016] [Kamei 2016].
 By comparison, research has been less intensive for effects on other activities—marketing, sales, regulatory compliance, to name a few.
 And in many cases, the effects of technical debt on these other activities are the most significant.

 Consider first the effect of technical debt on enterprise expenses.
-The kind of maintenance and enhancement work performed on a set of assets bearing technical debt can determine the extent to which productivity is depressed, in turn affecting the MICs.
-In many cases, projecting future MICs associated with any given class of technical debt can be difficult because we might not know with sufficient certainty what projects will be undertaken in the intermediate term or long term future, and what kind of work those projects will undertake.
-Even when we do know these things, the level of involvement with instances of particular classes of technical debt can be difficult to project with a degree of certainty consistent with most other estimates.
+The kind of maintenance and enhancement work performed on a set of assets bearing technical debt can determine the depressive effect on productivity.
+And declines in productivity directly affect MICs.
+In many cases, projecting future MICs associated with any given class of technical debt can be difficult.
+The difficulty arises because we might not know with sufficient certainty what projects will be active in the intermediate term or long term future, and what kind of work those projects will undertake.
+Even when we do know these things, the level of involvement with instances of particular classes of technical debt can be difficult to project enough certainty to be useful.

 Turning to revenue, for most organizations, the picture is also bleak.
-Because some classes of technical debt cannot be retired incrementally, attempts to retire them can have significant impact on operations and revenue.
+Because we can’t retire some classes of technical debt incrementally, retirement projects can have significant impact on operations and revenue.
 Research in this area is even more limited than in the area of effects on productivity.

 Projecting MICs with useful accuracy would be a valuable capability.
 Making MICs more predictable would require systematically gathering data and building expertise for projecting MICs for your enterprise.
 That problem is more tractable than the more general problem of projecting MICs absent specific knowledge of enterprise characteristics.